rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

 > A task queue works like a restaurant.
 The waiters add an order to the queue & the chefs pull orders from the queue when they have time to process it.

-`Celery` is a mature `Python` task queue library that supports `Django` out of the box.
+`Celery` is a mature `Python` task queue library & works well with `Django`.
 It supports `Redis` which acts as the intermediary between "waiters" & "chefs" using the above analogy (or message broker).